Ordering & Delivery

 Once you have placed your order you will receive a confirmation email from us.
 If you have this please check the delivery details on this (let us know if it’s not correct as we may have time to edit this before the order is dispatched).
 Once your order is disaptched you will receive a shipping confirmation email, which should have tracking information on for you.
 You can also log into your account and view the order to find this.

-If delivery is still within the time frame selected (3-4 days for Economy and 1-2 days for Priority) then your order will be being processed and will arrive with you within the time frame, so there is nothing you need to do.
+If delivery is still within the time frame selected then 1-2 working days.
+Then your order will be being processed and will arrive with you within the time frame, so there is nothing you need to do.

 If you don’t have an email confirmation please contact us.
 This probably means there was an issue with the order or the payment method used and so the order probably hasn’t completed and therefore won’t be being processed.